timkuijsten/mongovi/README.md

 ## Documentation

-For documentation please refer to the manpage: `nroff -mandoc mongovi.1`.
+For documentation please refer to the manpage: `man mongovi`.

 ## Usage examples